 - An applicant may not be admitted if the criminal history report indicates a conviction of either a felony classification or misdemeanor within the past seven (7) years unless there are mitigating circumstances.

 - Admission to the College or any of its programs does not guarantee that an individual will be eligible for employment or licensure.
 Employers and licensing agencies may have more restrictive requirements, and it is the student’s responsibility to review licensing and employment eligibility standards.

 Information obtained from the background screening, drug screening, and reference check process will be kept strictly confidential.
 Only approved personnel at Ameritech will have access to this information.
 Ameritech may release information obtained from background screening, drug screening, and reference checks to clinical providers in relation to the applicant’s participation at clinical facilities.
 The College will ensure that all background screens, drug screens, and reference checks are conducted in compliance with all federal, state, county, and local statutes, as applicable.

-Applicants to the ASN program are administered the ATI Test of Essential Academic Skills (TEAS).
+Applicants to the BSN program are administered the ATI Test of Essential Academic Skills (TEAS).
 A minimum passing score of 60% cumulative, with a minimum score of 60% on the Reading section, is required for admission.
 The exam may be taken three times in a 12-month period.
 Passing exam scores are valid for one year from the date administered.
 Results from exams proctored at approved institutions within the past 12 months may be accepted.